-This is an exciting hands-on class that provides the student with the fundamental concepts of video production.
-Students learn how to operate digital video cameras, video mixers, audio mixers and other studio equipment.
-Students will film on and off campus to complete assignments and projects.
-Students will edit video using Macintosh computers and non-linear editing software to develop their videos into short films, commercials, and documentaries.
-Students also view current and classic films to learn about filming concepts and techniques.
+An exciting hands-on class providing fundamental concepts of video production.
+Learn how to operate digital video cameras, A/V mixers, and various production equipment.
+Film on and off campus to complete assignments and projects throughout the year.
+I Edit video using non-linear software on Mac computers, utilizing various Adobe Creative Suite software to develop videos into a wide variety of finalized projects.
+View current and classic movies to learn about filming concepts and techniques.
 After the completion of this course students will be ready to move right into Multimedia and Film 2.
 At Chandler High School, 11th and 12th grade students in this course may be eligible to participate in the IB Career-Related Program (IBCP).